Choo99/Meme-Chatbot/README.md

 Figure 2 shows that how our chatbot work

 ## C. DATASET
-In this project, we’ll discuss about text emotional detection model, detailing how our computer vision/deep learning pipeline will be implemented.
+In this project, we’ll discuss about text emotional detection model, detailing on how our computer vision/deep learning pipeline will be implemented.

 From there, we’ll review the dataset we’ll be using to train our text emotional detection model.